-The exam consists of three sections given over a twoday period.
+The exam consists of three sections (application and theory, ethics and diversity, and research) given over a two-day period.
 Exam scoring may vary according to the particular concentration.
 Students are required to pass the exam within the six-year time limit allowed to complete the degree.
 Students failing to pass any section on the third attempt will be dismissed from the program.
 More detailed information on the comprehensive exam process is available in the Master's Student Handbook.